gshaikov/gshaikov.github.io/about.markdown

 permalink: /about/
 ---

-I am an AI engineer at [Paige](https://paige.ai) interested in Deep Learning, Abstract Mathematics, Philosophy, and History.
+I am an AI engineer at [Paige](https://paige.ai) passionate about deep learning, abstract mathematics, philosophy, and history.

 [linkedin](https://www.linkedin.com/in/gshaikovski/)